 }

-For more detail on conflict resolution, you can refer to Conflict Resolution Docs.
+For more details on conflict resolution, you can refer to Conflict Resolution Docs.

 Replication across regionally distributed data centers can result in performance degradation because of latency.
-Hence, NCache bridge performs asynchronous WAN replication in parallel across all datacenters so your application doesn’t experience any downtime while waiting for the operations to be replicated.
+NCache Bridge replicates data asynchronously across all data centers, ensuring no application downtime.

 NCache seamlessly handles disaster situations in each of the aforementioned data center configurations.